-Weary or Wary: What’s the Difference? 🤔📚
+Weary or Wary: What’s the Difference? 🤔📚 in 2026

 Weary” means tired or exhausted, while “wary” means cautious or alert. 😴⚠️